Juntao666/JAXS/ProgressAndGoals.md

 - A personal home page that includes the ability to edit/delete accounts and will lead to peronal manuscript dashboards that will display appropriate manuscripts and allow editing of those manuscripts
 - Editor specific pages including text editing page, permission control page, and a list of people
 - manuscript submisson page

+These pages will satisfy all the front ed requirements stated in the requirements documentation here: https://github.com/gcallah/SoftwareEngineering/blob/master/docs/user_reqs_spring_2025.md

+The current plan is to break dedicate different pages to different people, to allow for simultaneous work to be done on the project.
+Related pages, for example, log in and account creation page, will be assigned to the same person for convinience.

 Finalize Manuscript implementation according to flow chart